"

 Climate

 The Nova Scotian Climate is drastically affected by the distance to the sea, but is fairly moderate.
-The daily temperature will highly depend on the time of day, and the proximity to the ocean.
-Between campuses, such as Marconi Campus, Lunenburg Campus, and Burridge Campus, will have different weather on the same day and same time.
+The daily temperature will depend highly on the time of day, and the proximity to the ocean.
+For example Sydney Waterfront Campus, Lunenburg Campus, and Burridge Campus, will have different weather on the same day at the same time.

 You can find out more about Canadian Weather at: Environment Canada web page for Nova Scotia.